-Some Afro-Colombians speak so-called creole languages that developed as a result of the slave trade (see p.
+Some Afro-Colombians speak so-called creole languages that of the slave trade (see p.
 3 of History and Myth).
 In general, Colombian creole languages combine vocabulary and simplified grammar structures from different African languages with Spanish or English.
 Palenquero is a Spanish-based creole traditionally spoken southeast of Cartagena.
 The inhabitants of the San Andrés y Providencia Islands speak an English-based creole.